minio/operator/docs/operator-fields.md

 - `spec.replicas`: Define the number of nodes to be created for current MinIOInstance cluster.

+- `spec.podManagementPolicy`: Define Pod Management policy for pods created by StatefulSet.
+This is set to `Parallel` by default.
+Refer https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#pod-management-policy for details.

 - `spec.mountPath`: Set custom mount path.
 This is the path where PV gets mounted on MinIOInstance pods.
 This is set to `/export` by default.

 - `spec.subPath`: Set custom sub-path under mount path.
 This is the directory under mount path where PV gets mounted on MinIOInstance pods.
 This is set to `""` by default.